-AHTF resources available through this RFP will be prioritized for the creation of housing demonstrating significant innovation or benefit through the project design, financing, or management structure (examples include cooperatives, community land trusts, shared equity homeownership, Single Resident Occupancy shared housing, multi-generational housing, and more.)
-Proposals will be accepted that include at least 4 dwellings.
+AHTF resources available through the FY22 RFP were prioritized for the creation of housing demonstrating significant innovation or benefit through the project design, financing, or management structure (examples include cooperatives, community land trusts, shared equity homeownership, Single Resident Occupancy shared housing, multi-generational housing, and more.)
+Proposals were accepted that included at least 4 dwellings.

-Additional priorities are for proposals designed to transition people out of homelessness; projects serving historically underserved communities, Black, Indigenous, and People of Color (BIPOC) populations, and high priority special needs populations as outlined in the 2020 Consolidated Plan.
-It is preferred that proposals request $370,000 or less per proposal and commit to maintaining affordability longer than the required 20-year period.
+Additional priorities were for proposals designed to transition people out of homelessness; projects serving historically underserved communities, Black, Indigenous, and People of Color (BIPOC) populations, and high priority special needs populations as outlined in the 2020 Consolidated Plan.
+It was preferred that proposals request $370,000 or less per proposal and commit to maintaining affordability longer than the required 20-year period.

 2021 RFP results